tad-lispy/springs/README.md

         []
 ```

-> <small>**Hint**: It's not directly related to Springs, but if you want your animations to run smoothly, try using CSS transformations (like shown above), instead of changing properties like `width`, `height`, `padding`, `margin`, etc. That way the browser won't have to recalculate layout, which is pretty tedious work and will slow your program down.</small>
+> **Hint**: It's not directly related to Springs, but if you want your animations to run smoothly, try using CSS transformations (like shown above), instead of changing properties like `width`, `height`, `padding`, `margin`, etc. That way the browser won't have to recalculate layout, which is pretty tedious work and will slow your program down.

-> <small>**Hint 2**: Perhaps you have noticed that there is a funny business going on.
+> **Hint 2**: Perhaps you have noticed that there is a funny business going on.
 First we set the motion of the spring be between 0 and 100 and then we divide the value by 100.
 Why not just set it between 0 and 1?
 It's because of the equilibrium detection system.
 With low targets and values it may consider your spring to be in equilibrium while it's still visibly vibrates, and abruptly stop the motion.
-You will avoid this kind of visual glitch by working with larger targets, even if it means scaling them down later.</small>
+You will avoid this kind of visual glitch by working with larger targets, even if it means scaling them down later.

 Let's say that we want to animate the button in response to the `click` event.
 In the `update` function change the target to the desired final value, like this: